Crossbell-Box/Crossbell-Contracts/docs/Web3Entry.md

 Grant an address as an operator and authorize it with custom permissions for a single note.

 _Every bit in permissionBitMap stands for a single note that this character posted.
-The notes are open to all operators who are granted with note permissions by default, until the Permissions4Note are set.
+The level of note permissions is above operator permissions.
+When both note permissions and operator permissions exist at the same time, note permissions prevail.
 With grantOperatorPermissions4Note, users can restrict permissions on individual notes, for example: I authorize bob to set uri for my notes, but only for my third notes(noteId = 3)._